 Let's find out more about this topic not many parents know too much about.

 In young babies, reflux occurs when food backs up (refluxes) from their tummy.
-This causes baby to spit up or vomit.
+This causes them to spit up or vomit.

 The good news is that usually, reflux disappears by the time your baby is around 18 months old.
 This is because soon enough, the muscle between the stomach and oesophagus will mature.